ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 **NOTE:** I draw from many sources when writing the following but here's a great official reference: [Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi)

 My goal is to provide a simplified overview of the process for our community.
-If you have any quesitons the official documentation should always be consulted.
+If you have any questions the official documentation should always be consulted.

 ## Unbox and place into case, add keyboard, mouse and HDMI display

 To start you'll need a Raspberry Pi.
-I have a fair number of them so here's some hints at how I've learned to acquire mine.
+I have a fair number of them so here are some hints at how I've learned to acquire mine.
 First of all I tend to buy kits that have cases.
 Sometimes the kits with larger uSD cards are more expensive so i'll go for the kits with smaller uSD cards and then I just replace the uSD card with my own.
 Here are some example kits ($50 to $150 at Amazon):

 ![RPi Kits](Docs/images/Typical-RPi-Kits-wCase.png)